concept of the family

 way that the child has been triangulated into

-and Dr. Garber will review and critique their
+PLLC, and Dr. Garber will review and critique

-child's need and right to remain a child as
+to each child's need and right to remain a

-the legal system without a lawyer is worse
+system without a lawyer is worse than managing a

 As emotion increases,